mongodb/docs/mongodb/source/reference/glossary.rst

       a metonym for relational databases.

    Cluster
-      Clusters are groups of `mongod` instances running in conjunction to increase database availability and performance.
-See :term:`sharding` and :term:`replication` for more information on two different approaches to clustering with MongoDB.
+      Clusters are groups of :option:`mongod` instances running in conjunction to increase database availability and
+      performance.
+See :term:`sharding` and :term:`replication` for
+      more information on two different approaches to clustering with MongoDB.

+      Typically groups of replicating nodes are "*set*" while "*cluster*" refers primarily to :term:`sharding`.

    Polygon
       MongoDB's :term:`geospatial` indexes and querying system